steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 ## What apps can I use on my phone?

-An official Mastodon app is available for iOS and Android.
-Some third-party app options:
-On iOS: Tusker, Ice Cubes, Ivory
+There are many apps you can use with weather.family and Mastodon.
+Here are a few.

+iOS:
+- Mastodon (official app)
+- Tusker
+- Ice Cubes
+- Ivory

+Android:
+- Mastodon (official app)
-On Android: Moshidon (which I use), Tusky
+- Moshidon (which I use)
+- Tusky

-Worst case, you can try the website on your phone's browser.
+Worst case, there's always the website on your phone's browser.

+> In most apps, posts you create will appear as "Public" by default.
+Don't worry--unless you explicitly change settings, "Public" is only _public_ among users of weather.family.
+See the section on post visibility below.

 ## Why was this created?